-The next day, in the afternoon, there was a sort of informal meeting in the teachers' Common room of NAH.
-Five or six instructors were having coffee around a big table encumbered with documents, books, notebooks, both chewed and un-chewed pencils, coffee cups with residues of coffee coming from different geological eras.
+The next day, in the afternoon, there was a sort of informal meeting in the teachers' common room at NAH.
+Five or six instructors were having coffee around a big table encumbered with documents, books, notebooks, both chewed and un-chewed pencils, and coffee cups with residues from different geological eras.

-The senior member of the group was the English instructor:

-- Now then, he began.
-Our English star is also an accomplished boxer.
-I did not know that we had boxing in this school. - We don't, said the Phys Ed Instructor.
-And I regret it.
+The senior member of the group was the English instructor: "Now then," he began.
+"Our English star is also an accomplished boxer.
+I didn't know that we had boxing in this school."
+"We don't," said the Phys Ed Instructor.
+"And I regret it.
 So, I set up a boxing club.
-But Mark is not a member.
-I wish he were. - Still, said the English Instructor, I am astonished seeing all that this boy can do, considering that he is barely sixteen.
+But Mark isn't a member.
+I wish he were."
+"Still," said the English Instructor, "I'm astonished seeing all that this boy can do, considering that he's barely sixteen.
 You know?
-When I have to grade his essays, I am always on my guard.
-He knows...
-Latin, and well too.
+When I have to grade his essays, I'm always on my guard.
+He knows Latin-and well, too.
 He makes quotations.
 OK, he could get them from the Web, I see that.
-Still, I must admit that they are always to the point, and I bet that he knows those darned quotations by heart anyway.
+Still, I must admit that they're always to the point, and I bet that he knows those darned quotations by heart anyway.
 I almost came to hate him, although he isn't a show-off.
-He is a...natural.
+He's a... natural."

-The Math Instructor was gay, younger, with mustaches:

-- Hear!
-Hear!
-Judging from his performance in Math, I can assure you that he does not live only in the world of literature, though.
+The Math Instructor was gay, younger, with a mustache: "Hear, hear!
+Judging from his performance in Math, I can assure you that he doesn't live only in the world of literature, though."
 The Performing Arts instructor was a woman in her late thirties.
-She was good-looking, practiced many sport and displayed a peculiar aggressiveness, which not all her colleagues, either males or females, appreciated.
-She said:

-- I wish we could have him take an intelligence test.
-He told me that he was administered one in England, but he was not shown the results and was asked to repeat it.
+She was good-looking, practiced many sports, and displayed a peculiar aggressiveness, which not all her colleagues, male or female, appreciated.
+She said: "I wish we could have him take an intelligence test.
+He told me that he was administered one in England, but he wasn't shown the results and was asked to repeat it.
 He refused.
-Apparently, they did not insist.
+Apparently, they didn't insist."

-The English instructor commented:

-- I bet it was because the first result was unexpectedly high. - ...
-Or surprisingly low, said the Performing Arts instructor.
-I know that my distinguished colleagues do not share what I am going to say, but I think that Mark Evson has serious personality problems.
+The English instructor commented: "I bet it was because the first result was unexpectedly high." "...Or surprisingly low," said the Performing Arts instructor.
+"I know that my distinguished colleagues don't share what I'm going to say, but I think that Mark Evson has serious personality problems.
 Look at the way he deals with girls.
-Two months and not a single date, yet.

-The Spanish Language instructor was a Hispanic:

-- I think he is just learning how to deal with them.
+Two months and not a single date yet."
+The Spanish Language instructor was Hispanic: "I think he's just learning how to deal with them.
 Our young American girls can be quite dangerous.
-Remember, our young man has been living in all-male environments all his life.
+Remember, our young man has been living in all-male environments all his life."

-To which the Math instructor added, somewhat dreamingly:

-- He might be gay. - I am prepared to follow him personally and help him to get over his problems, added the Performing Arts instructor, with the expression of a dedicated teacher ready to sacrifice herself. - Oh, would you!
+To which the Math instructor added, somewhat dreamily: "He might be gay."
+"I'm prepared to follow him personally and help him to get over his problems," added the Performing Arts instructor, with the expression of a dedicated teacher ready to sacrifice herself.
+"Oh, would you!
 How considerate!
-Leave him alone, I say, retorted a bit sarcastically the Math instructor.

-For this time, the English instructor put to rest the matter by saying wisely:

-- We all have personality problems, and Mark does not stand out on that account.
-You know what I think?
-The Phys Ed instructor softly sighed: - Oh, not again!
+Leave him alone, I say," retorted the Math instructor, a bit sarcastically.
+For this time, the English instructor put the matter to rest by saying wisely: "We all have personality problems, and Mark doesn't stand out on that account.
+You know what I think?"
+The Phys Ed instructor softly sighed: "Oh, not again!"
 Then he added aloud, "Yes, we do."
-The English instructor heard it all, blushed, and did not add a word.
+The English instructor heard it all, blushed, and didn't add a word.